Bakata

-Bakata was the capital of the Ahom kingdom (present-day Assam, Northeast India) established by the Ahom king Suhungmung (1497–1539) in the 16th-century.
+Bakata (located in present-day Sibsagar district) was first an Ahom province (Mueang) and later the capital of the Ahom kingdom established by the Ahom king Suhungmung (1497–1539) in the 16th century.
 Since his capital was by the Dihing river, Suhungmung is also known as the Dihingia Raja.
 The next king, Suklenmung (1539–1552), moved the capital to Garhgaon.
-The place is recorded in the Chinese chronicle Ming Shilu and is referred to as Bajiata.
-Before it became the Ahom capital in the early 16th century, the Ming Shilu describes it as a polity subordinate to Da Gu-la, an unidentified polity located somewhere in modern-day Northern Burma or Assam.
+Studies of palaeochannels in Upper Assam based on satellite imagery match with the historical accounts and suggest that the Dihing River once followed a more southerly course and likely joined the Disang River near Bakata.
+The Satsari Buranji mentions that the Bakata province during the reign of Tao Khamti was under the rule of his brother Susheng-phaa.